 Root Vegetables

-In addition to many nutrients that our bodies need for proper functioning, root vegetables also contain fiber which also helps with weight management and therefore hormone balance (22).
+In addition to many nutrients that our bodies need for proper functioning, root vegetables also contain fiber, which can support satiety and weight management (22).

-Some of the best cruciferous vegetables to include in your diet are:
+Some cruciferous vegetables to include in your diet are:

 Broccoli